MinnPost/minnpost-green-line-story-map/README.md

 # Minnpost Green Line Story Map

-A look at various stops on the new Green Line that connects Minneapolis and St. Paul.
+Strolling the sights of the Green Line with Andy Sturdevant.
+Uses [Story Map](http://storymap.knightlab.com/).

-You can see this project in action at *published story link goes here*.
+You can see this project in action at [Hockey, hip-hop, and other Green Line highlights](http://www.minnpost.com/stroll/2014/06/hockey-hip-hop-and-other-green-line-highlights).

 *Unless otherwise noted, MinnPost projects on [Github](https://github.com/minnpost) are story-driven and meant for transparency sake and not focused on re-use.
 For a list of our more reusable projects, go to [code.minnpost.com](http://code.minnpost.com).*

 ## Data

-*Describe the data sources here.
-Use links and URLs to show where the data came from.
-Put small sized originals or modified data sources in the ```data``` folder*
+*All data (text, locations) is in ```data/story-map.json```.
+Written by Andy Sturdevant.*

 *For larger data sources that may need to be processed, provide instructions on how to download.
 For instance:  ```cd data && wget blah.txt```.
 Also, make sure to put an entry in the ```.gitignore```.*

-## Data processing

-The following describes how the data was processed and is not necessarily needed to run or install the application, but more included for reference, transparency, and development.

-*Describe data processing here, include commands, or document any manual steps taken.
-Put data processing scripts or configurations in the ```data-processing``` folder.*

 ## Development and running locally